jeanparpaillon/tuto_devops_slides/slides/pages/dev-versioning.md

 ---

-# Commandes distantes
+# Remote commands

 ## git clone

-* Télécharger un dépôt distant
+* Download a remote repo

 ## git push

-* Synchroniser le dépôt local avec un dépôt distant
+* Sync the local repo with a remote

 ## git pull

-* Télécharger les changements depuis un dépôt distant
+* Download changes from a remote

 ---